Summer Writing-Teaching Grants

 Courses supported by CWP grants must be taught within the subsequent academic year.
 Applications must include a letter from the department chair or dean that endorses the project and certifies that the applicant will teach the course twice in the following three academic years.

-Please direct questions about the grants and application procedures to wts@iu.edu.
-Past winners of Writing-Teaching Grants will serve on the selection committee.
+The grant application form will be available in January and due in mid-February.
+Please direct questions about the grants and application procedures to the Campus Writing Program.
 Awards will be announced in April.

 Past award winners: